Assisted training flexible [AsA flex]

 • individual support

-• Everyday assistance and developmental counseling [individual assistance]
+• Everyday support and developmental counselling [individual case assistance]

 • Learning and exchange opportunities with other trainees,

-• Crisis intervention and conflict management special training [e.g. etiquette for trainees, learning, time management]
+• Crisis intervention and conflict resolution, special training [e.g. etiquette for trainees, learning, time management]

 Services for businesses:

-• Discussions to identify difficulties and needs for action at an early stage
+• Discussions to identify difficulties and areas for action at an early stage

 • Target group-oriented training methods

-• Support in applying for funding and administrative activities
+• Support with applying for funding and administrative tasks

 How long does AsA [flex] take?

-Asa flex can cover the entire duration of the training or entry-level qualification or can be applied for only for a specific period (e.g. exam preparation).
+Asa flex can cover the entire duration of the training or entry qualification or can be applied for only for a specific period (e.g. exam preparation).

 What role does the training company play?

-The company (if necessary) and the trainees receive needs-based and individual support from training supervisors.
-The tasks and responsibilities of the training company are not affected by the funding.
+The company (if needed) and the trainees receive needs-based and individualized support from training mentors.
+The tasks and responsibilities of the training company remain unaffected by this funding.

-Is there an age limit for participation in AsA flex?
+Is there an age restriction for participation in AsA flex?

-The law does not stipulate an age limit.
+The law does not stipulate an age restriction.

 Are people without German citizenship eligible for funding?

-Eligible for funding are also persons without German citizenship who are permitted to work or who can be granted permission to do so.
-If they have a residence permit or a temporary suspension of deportation,
+Individuals without German citizenship who are permitted to work or who may be granted permission to work are also eligible for funding.
+If they possess a temporary residence permit or a tolerated stay,

-1. they must also have been resident in the Federal territory for at least 15 months with permission, authorization or tolerated and
+1. They must also have been legally, permitted or tolerated in the federal territory for at least 15 months and

-2. must have sufficient academic knowledge and knowledge of the German language to enable a successful transition into vocational training.
+2. must possess academic knowledge and knowledge of the German language that suggest a successful transition to vocational training.